Metabolic · Body Composition · Weight Loss

 Peptides — what's real, what's risky, what we prescribe.

-A physician's response to the 2026 "peptide craze" skepticism — the CNN piece, Eric Topol's Substack, the Frontiers in Aging January review.
+A physician's response to the 2026 "peptide craze" skepticism — CNN, Eric Topol's Substack, the STAT and The Conversation pieces, the Frontiers in Aging January review.
 The skeptics are right that marketing has outrun the trials.
 They are not right that the molecules don't work.
 Both can be true at once — and the physician's job is to live in that gap honestly.
 Three evidence tiers, six prescribing rules, and what we deliberately do not prescribe.

 Hormones · Longevity